-The EPBC Act approval for the MPE Concept was granted by the Federal Minister for the Environment in March 2014 (No. 2011/6229).
+The EPBC Act approval for the MIP East Precinct Concept was granted by the Federal Minister for the Environment in March 2014 (No. 2011/6229).
 Approval was required due to impacts on listed threatened species and communities (Sections 18 and 18A of the EPBC Act) and Commonwealth land (Sections 26 and 27A of the EPBC Act).
+SIMTA was the original applicant for the EPBC approval, with current approval ownership shared between ESR and Qube.